 Tugboat provides a handful of hooks that allow customizations to how it acts at various points during a preview's life cycle.
-It does this by providing a number of environment variables, and by making calls to a build script.
+It does this by providing environment variables, and by making calls to a Build Script.

-The build script is a very powerful tool.
-It provides a framework to allow developers to customize a stock Tugboat preview environment in order to make a site work.
-For example, pulling a database, or installing an uncommon software package, etc.
+The Build Script is a powerful tool.
+It provides a framework to allow developers to customize a stock Tugboat Preview environment.
+For example, a Build Script is often used to pull in a database or install an uncommon software package, etc.

 apt-get clean && rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*